ErnestFistozz/clickatell-devops-engineer/README.md

 - `log analaytics workspace` - used for logging and monitoring AKS
 - `storage account` (general purpose v2 - cool tier) --> and container  are required to store the terraform state file

-# Ingress and loadbalancer

-# helm

-1. Locally, `kubectl` tool is required if you wish to interact with the cluster